Koboo/endpoint-netty/README.md

 ![Binflux-Netty](binflux-netty.png)

-Binflux-Netty allows the use of different serialization libraries to automatically and efficiently transfer object graphs across the network by using [Netty](http://netty.io/).
+Endpoint-Netty allows the use of different serialization libraries to automatically and efficiently transfer object graphs across the network by using [Netty](http://netty.io/).
 The [original project](https://github.com/EsotericSoftware/kryonetty) was a fork of [KryoNetty](https://github.com/Koboo/kryonetty), with the goal of creating a production-ready & more modular version.